srackham/drake/README.md

 - File tasks and non-file tasks.
 - Drake API functions for defining, registering and running tasks.

-**NOTE**: This is a development release.
-A production release will follow once Deno has reached 1.0.
+**NOTE**: This is a development release and will be subject to breaking changes until 1.0 (see the Git commit log for `BREAKING CHANGE`).
+A 1.0 production release will follow once Deno has reached 1.0.
 If you experience compilation errors try forcing a cache reload with the Deno `fetch` command e.g. `deno fetch Drakefile.ts --reload`

 Tested with Deno 0.37.1 running on Ubuntu 18.04.